 In essence, that means sports wagering is now a states’ rights issue.
 Every to state is free to choose if it wants sports betting and, if so, how to regulate it and tax it.

 Since May 14, legal Delaware sports betting began at its three commercial casinos on June 5, and the state of New Jersey accepted its first sports bet at Monmouth Park on June 14.
+As of June 2019, sports betting is legal in 11 jurisdictions (10 states and District of Columbia) outside of Nevada, though not all have launched sports betting.

 The road to the United States Supreme Court (SCOTUS) took about seven years in a lengthy legal battle between New Jersey and the NCAA alongside the major professional sports leagues, who used PASPA to block the state from offering sports betting.
 The high court heard oral argument in the case in December 2017 and ruled in May, with Justice Samuel Alito authoring the majority opinion.